-This PHP upload class (the old name) can be used to upload files with a client browser to a remote web server location.
-The features in the first release are: file-extension check, maximum file- size limitation and a flexible error reporting system.
+This PHP upload class can be used to build scripts and applications with the feature to upload files to a web server.
+The PHP script has features like: file-extension check, renaming files, file name validation, maximum file- size limitation, MIME type detection and a flexible error reporting system.
 The class is extremely easy to use and comes together with full working examples.
-Since the second version is it possible to upload multiple files.
-Check the class file for all update information.
-The version 2.22 (and higher) is compatible with the PHP directive "register_globals=off".
-NEW functions for the multiple upload function: rename files and filename validation.
-With the updated (version 2.25) photo upload extension it's possible to upload photos (logos) and resize them to the maximum X and Y size.
-Since version 2.26 the is support for the ImageMagick command line tools as an option (works faster then functions of the GD library).
-Note the database example since the last version.
+Since version 2.x the is a class extension that makes it easier for the developer to upload multiple files.
+Check the example files and class file for all update information.
+Since version 2.22 the class is written to handle requests if the PHP directive "register_globals=off".
+Since version 2.25 there is a class extension for photo uploads.
+This extension is upload photos (images) and resize them to a given maximum width and height.
+Since version 2.26 there is support for the ImageMagick command line tools.
+This feature is an option and works faster then PHP functions from the GD library.

 The name of the original (uploaded) file

 The directory where the file will be uploaded.
 A non existing directory will be created.
 Currently the is support for a new directory one level above the existing directory!

 Set this var to true if an existing file should be replaced (default = false)